thesabinelim/comp1531-slackr/README.md

     These should all be in files of the formn `*_test.py`.
 See below for more information.

-2. Create user stories for your current understanding of the product based on your previous understanding of a slack-like app.
+2. Create user stories driven by your understanding of UNSW's requirements.

+    We recommend you get familiar with the slack-app (the one we invited you to) in order to understand the mechanics of a slack-like app to provide better articulated user stories.
+Consider this a form of market research on "similar products" to better understand where UNSW are coming from.

     Each individual story should form its own card on the project task board.